IDontReallyCode/OptionsBacktesting/README.md

 The dataFrame "MUST" be fed with these columns

-["date_eod", "datetime", "ticker", "pcflag", "strike", "dte", "expirationdate", "bid", "ask", "bidsize", "asksize", "openinterest", "volume"]
+["date_eod", "datetime", "ticker", "pcflag", "k", "dte", "expirationdate", "bid", "ask", "bid_size", "ask_size", "openinterest", "volume"]

+### All DataFrame

+'datetime' column needs to be of datetime format

-Other columns can be there if you need them for strategy
+Other columns can be there if you need them for strategy.